 Turning 30 is a big milestone in one’s life.
 I’m not one to get caught up on age, but I am one to use it as a cause for celebration.

-The #tbt trend was the main inspiration for my party because I wanted to pay homage to my birth year, which, I must admit, is now considered retro.
 Considering that I am also a fanatic of taking pictures and using Instagram filters, using the Polaroid was the element I played around with and used it as the design for my invitation.

 The Polaroid essence ended up being the main decor element of my party.
 What better way to display 30 years of memorable times (and your awkward teenage years) than with a Polaroid-inspired photo gallery suspended by floating balloons.
-My guests loved looking through each picture as they reminisced on our memories and laughed at my 1996 grunge phase.

 What #tbt isn’t complete without a little shout-out?
-Using a black bristle board and some chalk, I easily created my own “A Look Back at 1985” board.
+Using a black bristle board and some chalk, I created my own “A Look Back at 1985” board.

 Yes, my top says “29ish“.
 But who’s counting?